 InWin is a company that is well known for its unique case design and high-quality construction.
 They make cases from small ITX cases to large E-ATX cases.
-Today, we will take a look at a case that has been out for a little while, the InWin 101 White Version.

 - Modest yet Sharp Luminous Front Panel: The 101 hots a hidden power button, which discretely intermixes with the unique LED logo.
 The front bezel lights up as the system is powered on.
 To keep the front simple and clean, the front I/O is positioned at the top, which grants easier access for PCs stored under desks or tables.